 Volumetric film making, an emerging hologram-like recording and presentation medium, is an incredible way for viewers to experience and interact with people.
 Recording a subject or actor in three dimensions allows the audience to break away from the camera angle chosen for them in conventional film and video, and inspect the scene from any position and angle.
-With the rising popularity of VR/AR/MR through the use of the HTC Vive, Oculus Rift and Oculus Go, Magic Leap One, and Microsoft HoloLens and Microsoft Mixed Reality headsets, it is now easier than ever for an audience to feel the presence of the scene through volumetric capture.
+With the rising popularity of extended reality through the use of the HTC, Oculus, Magic Leap, and Microsoft headsets, it is now easier than ever for an audience to feel the presence of the scene through volumetric capture.

 Musician, producer, and technologist Imogen Heap teamed up with social music platform The WaveVR to create the world’s first volumetric concert.
 Shot on location at Imogen’s house, the show takes you into the an intimate environment where you can sing along, dance, or just listen with other live viewers.
 Featured in The Verge’s video series “The Future of Music, Episode 1”.